rickosborne/cascades/md/13-2-3-manifest.md

 From rearward-left to forward-right I saw the lavatories, our jump seats, the rear exit, goods storage for the galley, a coat closet, and row 27 with its three seats.

-I'd been in one of the lavatories on loop two, and had been safe.
+I'd been in one of the lavatories on loop two, and had been safe from the blast.
 I also knew the jump seats were safe as they hadn't been affected.

-On the zero loop I hadn't been able to see the exit, which implied that it wasn't the problem.
+I hadn't been able to see the exit in loop zero, which implied that it wasn't the problem.
 It had been intact at the end of the first loop, as well.

 The first explosion had been chaotic enough that I couldn't remember how far back the hole had extended.